This site requires a more recent version of Adobe Flash Player to function properly.

 Future model launches

 Tesla Motors has recently launched the Model S, a battery electric luxury sedan, in June 2012.
 The Model S will be Tesla's first volume car, and its success is crucial for the company's ambitious plans of becoming America's fourth automaker.
-Tesla is targeting sales of 20,000 Model S sedans in 2013.
-The company's Fremont manufacturing facility will be equipped to produce 20,000 Model S sedans on a single shift, so production can be doubled by operating on two shifts should demand arise.
+After selling more than 22,000 units in 2013, Tesla is targeting sales of 35,000 Model S sedans in 2014.
+The company's Fremont manufacturing facility will be equipped to produce 50,000 Model S sedans by the end of 2014 on a single shift, so production can be doubled by operating on two shifts should demand arise.
 Tesla has also revealed its third model, a crossover SUV called the Model X. The Model X will be based on the Model S platform and will begin deliveries in 2015.
-In 2016, the company plans to introduce the Gen-III, a mass-market electric car which is expected to have a base price of $30,000.
+In 2017, the company plans to introduce the Gen-III, a mass-market electric car which is expected to have a base price of $35,000.

 Total electric vehicle and plug-in hybrid market size